| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 geometric mean of the RGRs for times within the interval; in fact the exponential is taken of the weighted means of the logs of the RGRs.
 The weights are

-.
+obtained from the times.factor.
 They are taken as the sum of half the time subintervals before and after each time, except for the end points; the end points are taken to be the subintervals at the start and end of the interval.

-with the growth rates.
+A data.frame with the growth rates.

 The name of each column is the concatenation of (i) one of

-or the appropriate element of suffices.rates
+or the appropriate element of suffices.rates, and (iii)

-, the three components being separated by
+suffix.interval, the three components being separated by

 full stops.